Bette Spitz said she won't be excited about watching her company's product be burned on an ABC television show at 10 p.m. Wednesday.

 An ATR Magnetics tape also was shown - on a wall - during a "Men in Black" movie, Spitz said.

 Another tape is shown in the documentary "Sound City," about Sound City Studios in Los Angeles, she said.
-The documentary was created by Dave Grohl, a former member of rock bands Nirvana and Foo Fighters.

 Also, rock star David Bowie used the company's tape to do recording for a new album, Spitz said.
 The recording was used for the digital presentation, she said.